NanoAdblocker/NanoCore2/notes/sanity_tests.md

 ### About Tab

 **Actions**
-1. Go to about tab
+1. Go to `About` tab

 **Expected**
-1. Page shows correct information
+1. Page shows the correct information

 ## Popup Panel